Improving knockoffs with conditional calibration: Our method: calibrated knockoffs

 \subsection{Test statistic in cKnockoff}

 Our implementation of cKnockoff uses the test statistic

-where $\hat{\vct y}^{(j)}$ is a vector of fitted values from lasso regression of $\vct y$ on $\mat X_{-j}$ with regularization parameter $\lambda^{(j)}$.
-Note that if we set $\lambda^{(j)}=0$, then $\vct y-\hat{\vct y}^{(j)}$ is the vector of OLS residuals under $H_j$ and, holding $S_j$ fixed, $T_j$ is an increasing function of the OLS $t$-statistic's absolute value.
+where $\hat{\vct y}^{(j)}$ is a vector of fitted values from $L_1$-penalized regression of $\vct y$ on $\mat X_{-j}$ with regularization parameter $\lambda^{(j)}$.
+For fixed-X cKnockoff with the Gaussian linear model, setting $\lambda^{(j)}=0$ results in $\vct y-\hat{\vct y}^{(j)}$ being the OLS residuals under $H_j$.
+Holding $S_j$ fixed, $T_j$ is an increasing function of the OLS $t$-statistic's absolute value.
 In this sense, \eqref{eq:Tj} generalizes the usual two-tailed $t$-statistic.
-Our reason for using $\lambda^{(j)}>0$ is that, in the sparse setting, the lasso-fitted values will likely yield a more accurate adjustment for the effects of the other predictor variables.
+We opt for $\lambda^{(j)}>0$ because, in sparse settings, lasso-fitted values will likely yield a more accurate adjustment for other predictor variables' effects.
+For model-X cKnockoff, the same idea extend to other regression models.